3 Elements of an quarto file

 Importing packages produces lots of output that we don’t need to see in the final report.
 Use block options to hide the output of this block.

-The code block making the table is giving a message about the grouping.
+The code block importing the data is giving a message how the data were imported.
 Use block options to make this message go away.

 3.3.5 Setting global block options